-- 1. Promotion, assignment, or retention normally will occur at the end of the school year or at the end of summer school, if it is available.
-The primary responsibility for determining each student's performance and ability to function academically, socially, and emotionally in the next grade is that of the classroom teacher subject to review and final approval of the principal. - 2.
-Students in grade 6 must earn a promotion credit in Language Arts, Math, Science, and Social Studies to be promoted to 7th grade.
+1. Promotion, assignment, or retention normally will occur at the end of the school year or at the end of summer school, if it is available.
+The primary responsibility for determining each student's performance and ability to function academically, socially, and emotionally in the next grade is that of the classroom teacher subject to review and final approval of the principal.

+2. Students in grade 6 must earn a promotion credit in Language Arts, Math,

+Science, and Social Studies to be promoted to 7th grade.
 To earn a promotion credit a student must earn a "D" or better on grade level in the subject area.
 A student may earn only one promotion credit in Summer School.
+A student can earn an additional promotion credit for promotion purposes through a state approved virtual instruction provider.